arkanelinux/arkdep/README.md

 # arkdep
 A toolkit for building, deploying and maintaining a btrfs-based multi-root system.

+arkdep attempts to be as simple to use as possible and avoid unnecessary abstraction, if you know how to use GNU/Linux picking up arkdep should be painless for it maintains much of your old familiar workflow.

 ## Usage
 ### Rolling out arkdep on a new system